adamavenir/kerblam/README.md

 __4. Attrition__ — If you choose not to attack this turn, roll one die.
 Discard that many from your Army.

 __5. Spoils of War:__
-* Draw the 5 top Graveyard cards each time you obliterate an opponent's army.
+* Draw the 4 top Graveyard cards each time you obliterate an opponent's army.
-* Draw the 3 top Graveyard cards each time an opponent retreats.
+* Draw the 2 top Graveyard cards each time an opponent retreats.
-* If you obliterate an opponent's population, draw the top 5 Graveyard cards for destroying their army plus draw from the Graveyard cards equal to the total number of remaining players.
+* If you obliterate an opponent's population, draw the top 4 Graveyard cards for destroying their army plus draw from your Graveyard cards equal to the total number of remaining players.

-__6. Draft Civilians:__
+__6. Everyone Drafts Civilians:__
 * Any player in the game who has less than 10 total cards in their entire Army must draw from their Civilian Deck until they do (or draw as many cards as you can, if you have less than 10 in your Civilian Deck).
 Whenever you draw any new cards in the game, put all non-nuke red cards on your Front Line and keep the other cards (black and all nukes) in your hand as Covert Forces.

 __7. End turn__